 We also offer direct support to our member programs who reach out to us for support at email@example.com.
 Within the sector, we offer a wide range of resources to help support anti-violence work.

 But EVA BC goes further in pursuit of its vision of “a society free from gender-based violence.”

-With a mission to “work collaboratively to improve prevention and response systems that support communities impacted by gender-based violence, harassment and hate,” EVA BC developed upon initiatives started in 1989 by community organizations and the Province of BC to create Community Coordination for Women’s Safety (CCWS).
-The CCWS team, currently funded by the Ministry of Public Safety and Solicitor General (MPSSG), assists communities across the province to develop new models or improve upon existing models of coordinated cross-sector response to gender-based violence.
-CCWS brings together sectors that respond to gender-based violence — including front-line anti-violence services, police, child protection, corrections, transition houses, hospitals, Indigenous services, settlement programs and others — to ensure that they all work together as effectively as possible with the common goal of keeping survivors safe.
+With a mission to “work collaboratively to improve prevention and response systems that support communities impacted by gender-based violence, harassment and hate,” EVA BC developed upon initiatives started in 1989 by community organizations and the Province of BC to create Community Coordination for Survivor Safety (CCSS).
+The CCSS team, currently funded by the Ministry of Public Safety and Solicitor General (MPSSG), assists communities across the province to develop new models or improve upon existing models of coordinated cross-sector response to gender-based violence.
+CCSS brings together sectors that respond to gender-based violence — including front-line anti-violence services, police, child protection, corrections, transition houses, hospitals, Indigenous services, settlement programs and others — to ensure that they all work together as effectively as possible with the common goal of keeping survivors safe.

-Guided by a provincial TPR Work Team comprised of EVA BC/CCWS, BC Association of Chiefs of Police, RCMP “E” Division, Vancouver Police Department Sex Crimes and Child Abuse Unit, BC Association of Municipal Chiefs of Police, and BC Ministry of Public Safety and Solicitor General, CCWS also leads the BC Third Party Reporting (TPR) Protocol.
+Guided by a provincial TPR Work Team comprised of EVA BC/CCSS, BC Association of Chiefs of Police, RCMP “E” Division, Vancouver Police Department Sex Crimes and Child Abuse Unit, BC Association of Municipal Chiefs of Police, and BC Ministry of Public Safety and Solicitor General, CCSS also leads the BC Third Party Reporting (TPR) Protocol.